King's Cross Central: 1862-1873: Midland Railway's St Pancras

-Construction of a hotel fronting the station, the Midland Grand Hotel, began in 1868, and opened in 1873; the design of the hotel and station buildings was by George Gilbert Scott, selected by competition in 1865.
-The building is primarily brick, but polychromatic, in a style derived from Italian gothic, with numerous other architectural influences.
+In 1862, the Midland Railway started to develop a London Terminus from Bedford.
+Surveying for a 49.75 mi long line began in October 1862 and it was designed by William Henry Barlow.
+Construction of a hotel fronting the station, the Midland Grand Hotel, began in 1868, and it opened in 1873; the design of the hotel and station buildings was by George Gilbert Scott.